Summer Law & Trial Institute

 Students will gain exposure, through immersive academic study and experiential learning, to the criminal justice system and to law and justice issues relevant to Southeast Ohio, especially access to justice.
 Students will experience the justice system firsthand through:

 - Virtual visit the Supreme Court of Ohio (Columbus) to observe oral arguments

 - Virtually visit the Athens County Court of Common Pleas

 - Virtually visit with non-governmental organizations, such as Southeastern Ohio Legal Services, American Civil Liberties Union of Ohio, and others

 - Lectures and interactions with Ohio judges

-- Developing and presenting a trial in an actual courtroom
+- Developing and presenting a trial in a virtual courtroom

 Students will develop core critical legal skills, including: